noahehall/theBookOfNoah/0current/appdev/web_performance.md

 - web performance in action
   - jeremy L wagner
   - reading: done
-  - copying: top of 164
+  - copying: top of 223
-    - faster fonts
+    - boosting performance with service works
+    - FYI theres an entire file on service workes somewhere in this repo
 - todo
   - consolidate the old perf into this file
   - figure out http3